Heki-coder/hekisonic/README.md

 To get the distance in µm (micrometers): distance_um();

 If you want more features, feel free to write to me in the comments.

-I will make an Update, but I don't when it's comming soon.